 Dr. Mordecai Paldiel headed the Righteous Among the Nations Department at Yad Vashem from 1982-2007.
 His essay “Calling Myself Into Question: How the Bystander Becomes a Rescuer” was published in the Holocaust education journal Prism.
 His books include The Path of the Righteous, Sheltering the Jews, Saving the Jews, Diplomat Heroes of the Holocaust, Saving One’s Own: Jewish Rescuers During the Holocaust and The Righteous Among the Nations.
 He teaches at Stern College and Touro College and serves on the Board of the Sousa Mendes Foundation.
 Thanks to his efforts, there is now a square named for Aristides de Sousa Mendes as well as a street named for Raoul Wallenberg, both in Jerusalem.
 He is a member of the B’nai Brith committee in Israel honoring Jewish rescuers of Jews during the Holocaust.

-Registration for this program will open in early October.
+Registration for this program has ended.